rkotze/rkotze.github.io/_drafts/2019-11-11-use-reducer.md

 }
 ```

-To access the context in child components the `useContext` hook is needed.
+To access the context in child components the React hook `useContext` can be used.

 ```javascript
 const dispatch = useContext(TodosDispatch);